alexsloot00/WiFi-based-landmark-estimation/README.md

-# WiFi based landmark etimation
+# WiFi based landmark estimation
 A quick primer on WiFI based landmark estimation shows two possible approaches exist: using range or bearing information.
 For both approaches this repository contains options in simulation (MatLab and Gazebo), real-world control based on a Nexus 4WD Mecanum wheel robot.

 ## Content